-6.1 General issues
+General issues

 Children strongly believe that they should have a say in the key decisions that affect their lives.
 They want to be consulted, to be listened to and to have their views taken seriously.
-Although there is no consensus on the meaning of ‘participation’, it is: “[N]early always experienced as being most tangible and meaningful when viewed in the context of everyday interactions, whether at home, in school, or in the community.”
+Although there is no consensus on the meaning of “participation”, it is: “[N]early always experienced as being most tangible and meaningful when viewed in the context of everyday interactions, whether at home, in school, or in the community.”

-The extent to which the expectations of children are met vary widely in practice.
+The extent to which the expectations of children are met varies widely in practice.
 In some European states, children are not often listened to, even if there is legislation in place in some policy areas to ensure this.
-Results from Council of Europe consultations in Moldova and Slovakia, for example, showed that many children feel that their voices are not being heard.
+Results from Council of Europe consultations in Moldova and the Slovak Republic, for example, showed that many children feel that their voices are not being heard.
 Moreover, adults and children are not aware of what children’s participation means and how to implement this right.
-More positively, in a focus group based study for the Children’s Rights Alliance for England, 50% of children reported that adults listened to what they had to say ‘always’ or ‘most of the time’ with a further 36% stating that they were listened to ‘sometimes’.
-Only 5% thought adults ‘hardly ever’ or ‘never’ listened to them.
+More positively, in a focus group-based study for the Children’s Rights Alliance for England, 50% of children reported that adults listened to what they had to say “always” or “most of the time” with a further 36% stating that they were listened to “sometimes”.
+Only 5% thought adults “hardly ever” or “never” listened to them.
 Almost all of these children (96%) reported having been told, often by their parents/carers, teachers or their peers, that they had a right to be listened to, and to have their views taken seriously.

 Nevertheless, the research available suggests that it remains very common for children to be routinely denied opportunities to influence matters affecting their lives, and at best the situation is patchy.
-As the English report above goes on to say: “National surveys about healthcare, quality of local service provision and civic activity often fail to ask children and young people about their experiences.
+As the English report goes on to say: “National surveys about healthcare, quality of local service provision and civic activity often fail to ask children and young people about their experiences.
 In the most personal decisions affecting them – individual healthcare, private law proceedings, child protection investigations, the immigration and asylum seeking process and school exclusion – children’s views are often not sought, and where they do appear, they often have little impact.”
 Similar findings have been reported in other countries.
-For instance, of children consulted for a Council of Europe review in Finland the majority of children felt that their views are listened to and taken seriously when they are participating in informal structures, such as the family and dealings with school staff, doctors and health workers.
-They were less likely, however, to be listened to in other settings, such as local and national administration; in dealings with lawyers and judges; by child care workers in residential institutions, and by the media.
-Research also indicates that experiences of participation vary for individual children, depending on their living circumstances, location, and individual factors (e.g. age, gender, ethnic background, disability).
-This is considered further in section 8, discrimination.
+For instance, of children consulted for a Council of Europe review in Finland the majority of children felt that their views were listened to and taken seriously when they were participating in informal structures, such as the family and dealings with school staff, doctors and health workers.
+They were less likely, however, to be listened to in other settings, such as the local and national administration; in dealings with lawyers and judges; by child care workers in residential institutions, and by the media.
+Research also indicates that experiences of participation vary for individual children, depending on their living circumstances, location, and individual factors (for example, age, gender, ethnic background, disability).
+This is considered further in section 8, on discrimination.